mezzio/mezzio-swoole/docs/book/v3/command-line.md

 ];
 ```

-Since the `mezzio-swoole` binary uses your application configuration
-and container, this will substitute your command for the shipped command!
+Since the `laminas` binary uses your application configuration and container, this will substitute your command for the shipped command!